Krao Farini: Origins

-Then in 1882, Dr. Shelly and Bock went on several expeditions in search for hairy people.
+In 1882, Shelly and Bock went on several expeditions in search of 'hairy people'.
 They met at Singapore and traveled to the Rembau District in Malaysia in search of a race of ape people called "Jaccoons".
-Failing in Malaysia, they continued onwards to Rangoon and then to Bangkok.
+Failing in Malaysia, they continued onwards to Yangon and then Bangkok.
 There they were provided with an escort, twenty elephants, and letters of introduction to the king of Laos.
-Four months later they reached the Laotian capital, which Shelly called "Kjang-Kjang".
+Four months later, they reached the Laotian capital of Vientiane.
 The king of Laos provided them with a military escort into swamps deep into the interior of the country.
-There they captured Krao and her parents.
-They returned to the king of Laos who refused to let Krao's mother leave the country.
-The entire expedition came down with cholera at Chiang Mai and Krao's father died there.
+There they captured and abducted Krao and her parents.
+They then returned to King Thibaw Min, who refused to let Krao's mother leave the country.
+The entire expedition came down with cholera at Chiang Mai, where Krao's father, Schua Mayong, died.

-A later account had Guillermo Antonio Farini having become aware of the Krao people after a conversation with naturalist Francis Trevelyan Buckland about such people being kept in the court of the Kings of Burma.
-Farini engaged the son of the Queen Victoria's jeweler to acquire some Krao people from the king of Burma.
+A later account recorded Guillermo Antonio Farini as having become aware of the Krao people after a conversation with naturalist Francis Trevelyan Buckland about such people being kept in the court of the Konbaung dynasty.
+Farini engaged the son of Queen Victoria's jeweler to capture and transport some Krao people from the king of Burma.
 The king refused due to the belief that his reign would come to an end if the Krao people left the country.
-Krao's father, named Schua Mayong, was being held at the court along with her mother, and herself.
-They had been given to the king of Burma as a gift from the King of Laos.
+Krao's father Schua Mayong was being held at the court along with her and her mother.
+They had been given to the Konbaung king as a gift from the Lao royal family.

 Farini then arranged for an expedition to be led by Carl Bock to find the Krao people.
-He encountered thirty to forty of them, but was not able to capture any of them.
+He encountered thirty to forty of them, but was unable to capture any.
 Bock returned to the king of Burma, who eventually agreed to let Bock take Krao and her father.
 The entire expedition came down with cholera at Chiang Mai and Krao's father died there.
 Six weeks after recovering, the expedition reached Bangkok.
 The king of Siam tried to prevent Bock from taking Krao to Europe.
 Prince Kronoiar intervened as Bock had done a service for him.
-Bock was allowed to leave on the condition that Farini would adopt Kher.
+Bock was allowed to leave on the condition that Farini would adopt her.